ashwinkol/Notes/Java Notes/README.md

 These conditional statements provide you with the flexibility to execute different blocks of code based on various conditions, making your programs more dynamic and responsive.

 ---

-Here's the adjusted content for your README.md:

----